machy44/bloglist-frontend-redux/README.md

 - script to run cypress tests with gui `npm run cypress:open`
 - script to run cypress without gui `npm cypress:run`

+## analytics - wip

+- created analytics provider and custom hook which has [firebase](https://firebase.google.com/) custom events created for analytics

 ## Implement components

 - [Chakra UI](https://chakra-ui.com/) is used to create and style react components